-Buying your white goods through Lowes Scratch and Dent Washers, Dryers and Stoves can save you a lot of money when moving into a new house or when you just need to update.
+Buying scratch and dent washers, dryers and stoves through Lowes can save you a lot of money when moving into a new house or when you just need to update the one you are currently living in.
+Like other huge hardware stores like BJ’s, Costco’s, Sears and Home Depot, Lowes carries a huge collection of low priced items.
 However, there are a few things to know in order to get yourself the best deals possible.
 In this article you’ll find information on what to look for when shopping scratch and dent as well as some tips to get yourself the best prices.

 What is Scratch and Dent Shopping?